Guides

 • Integrate with Cloud Security Posture Management (CSPM) solutions, to enable detection and remediation of risky misconfigurations.

-How to Incorporate CWPP into the CI/CD Pipeline
+Implementing CWPP in the CI/CD Pipeline

 Incorporating a CWPP into your CI/CD pipeline can help ensure the security of your cloud workloads and applications throughout the development lifecycle.
 Here are some steps to incorporate CWPP into your CI/CD pipeline: